 In general, if you meet the following requirements, you may qualify for court-ordered treatment:

-You are willing to complete a treatment as ordered by the court
+- You are willing to complete treatment as ordered by the court

 Your lawyer may mention treatment as a possible option instead of jail time.
 If you feel you might qualify and your lawyer does not present therapy as an option, ask about it, especially if you are committed to changing your life.

 When someone commits a crime, that person must go to court to determine guilt or innocence.
 The court then decides on a punishment, should the offender be found guilty or choose to plead guilty to the crime.

 During this process, court-mandated treatment may come up as a suitable option for your case.
 The decision often occurs in one of two ways.
 The judge may decide to sentence you to a treatment program if he feels you are a good candidate.
 Alternatively, your lawyer may work with the prosecutor in your case to negotiate an agreement that involves treatment.
 Both sides must agree to the treatment option.

 The court determines the length of your treatment and the type of treatment.
 A minimum of 30 days of treatment is standard practice, but the mandated treatment could last up to a year, depending on the circumstances.

 Another option in some jurisdictions is to attend an adult drug court, an alternative to the conventional criminal court system.
 These specialized court docket programs focus on a particular segment.
 As of December 2014, there were 3,057 drug courts in the United States, with 1,540 of those defined as adult drug courts, according to the National Institute of Justice.
 With so many drug courts available, chances are high you may have this option in your area.